-An "Info" message appears and confirms, that a file with user-defined preset setting is loaded.
+The instrument restores these user-defined settings.
+An "Info" message appears and confirms loading of a file with user-defined preset settings.

 12.2.4 Reference

 See Table 12-1 for an overview of the main generator settings that are affected by the corresponding preset functions.
 While the regular [Preset] key primarily resets the signal relevant parameters of the instrument, the "Factory Preset" affects almost all instrument settings.